top of page

 I didn’t learn music from algorithms—I learned it from life.

 I was there when the 90s basslines hit so hard the club walls shook.
 I remember when house music sounded like pure sweat and joy.
 I survived the Myspace EDM era, the dubstep wobble apocalypse, the trap takeover, and whatever strange alien beats are coming out now.
+So when I play a song, I don’t just know it—I remember it.

 And most nights, the crowd remembers it too.